Attilio Fontana: Presidency of Lombardy (2018–present)

-In October 2018, Fontana blocked, with his legal authority of Lombardy President, a Muslim association from turning a former hospital chapel into a mosque.
-In September 2020, a few weeks after the 2020 constitutional referendum on the cut in the number of parliamentarians linked to the reform initiated by the Conte I Cabinet led by the League with M5S and concluded by the Conte II Cabinet led by the coalition between M5S and PD, Fontana announces his vote against, in dissent with the official line of the League (established by Salvini), lined up for the "Yes".
+In October 2018, Fontana blocked, with his legal authority as Lombardy president, a Muslim association from turning a former hospital chapel into a mosque.
+In September 2020, a few weeks after the 2020 constitutional referendum on the cut in the number of parliamentarians linked to the reform initiated by the Conte I Cabinet led by the League with M5S and concluded by the Conte II Cabinet led by the coalition between M5S and PD, Fontana announced his vote against, in dissent with the official line of the League (established by Salvini), which was lined up for the "Yes".

 Suspicion of abuse of power

-In May 2019 the Prosecutor Office of Milan started an investigation on Fontana due to abuse of power as President of Lombardy in a case of corruption, but in March 2020 all the accusation falls and the case is definitively closed as the appointment in question did not constitute a crime.
+In May 2019, the Prosecutor Office of Milan started an investigation on Fontana due to abuse of power as president of Lombardy in a case of corruption, but in March 2020 all the accusations fell and the case was definitively closed as the appointment in question did not constitute a crime.

 Suspicion of fraud in public supplies

 In July 2020 another investigation started, following the activities of Fontana, his wife and his brother in law during the COVID-19 pandemic.
-Some journalists in September 2020 speculated a retirement of Fontana from politics in 2023 - similar to Maroni's retirement in 2018 - in favour of Giancarlo Giorgetti or an early election due to the media hype due to the "Covid investigation", but Matteo Salvini (the Federal Secretary of Lega) prevented the resignment of Fontana from the Presidency of Lombardy and an early election.
+Some journalists in September 2020 speculated a retirement of Fontana from politics in 2023 - similar to Maroni's retirement in 2018 - in favour of Giancarlo Giorgetti or an early election due to the media hype due to the "Covid investigation", but Matteo Salvini (the Federal Secretary of Lega) prevented the resignation of Fontana from the presidency of Lombardy and an early election.

-On 2 December 2021, the Milan Public Prosecutor's Office requests the indictment of Fontana, for the crime of fraud in public supplies, after he had renounced being questioned by the investigators.
-On 13 May 2022 he was acquitted by the Milan GUP together with 4 other suspects (including his brother-in-law) because the fact does not exist.
+On 2 December 2021, the Milan Public Prosecutor's Office requested the indictment of Fontana, for the crime of fraud in public supplies, after he had renounced being questioned by the investigators.
+On 13 May 2022 he was acquitted by the Milan GUP together with four other suspects (including his brother-in-law) because the fact does not exist.

 Suspicion of self-laundering and misrepresentation

 In March 2021, Fontana was entered in the register of suspects of the Milan Public Prosecutor's Office for self-laundering and false declaration in voluntary disclosure in reference to a suspected movement of money between Italy and Switzerland which took place starting from 2015.
-In February 2022, the case was closed; for the investigating judge of Milan, there are not enough elements to support the accusation against Fontana.
+In February 2022, the case was closed; for the investigating judge of Milan, there were not enough elements to support the accusation against Fontana.